Physician Associate Studies

 - Paediatrics (acute setting): 90 hours

 Placements are spread over a broad geographical area.
 Any travel involved will be at your own expense.

 While studying with us at UWE Bristol, you will have access to an extensive range of teaching and learning resources.

-The library on our Glenside Campus is one of the best health and social care libraries in the UK, with a huge selection of books, journals and audio-visual materials including access to specialist health and social care packages.
+Glenside Campus Library has a huge selection of books, journals and audio-visual materials including access to specialist health and social care packages.

-The Interprofessional Simulation Suite provides excellent opportunities for demonstrating and practising your professional competencies.
+The Inter-professional Simulation Suite provides excellent opportunities for demonstrating and practicing your professional competencies.

 Careers / Further study

 UWE healthcare courses have a strong record of producing students who are successful in gaining relevant work.
 Becauseyou'll have undertaken placements in the South West, you'll be in a strong position to seek work locally.